 Of the two subspecies of Emperor tamarins, this one, with a dark tail and no beard, is the less common in captivity.
 It is found in a small area of Brazil and Peru.
 Like other tamarins, the male takes care of the twins (the most common sort of birth), giving them to the female only to nurse.
 They usually stay with their family group (led by a dominant female) for around two years.

-Also called the “Yellow-headed Amazon” this Mexican parrot has long been a popular pet, prized for its “talking” and “singing”.
+This Mexican parrot has long been a popular pet, prized for its “talking” and “singing”.
 This led to trappers stealing young birds from nests wherever they could find them.
 In two decades, the population fell from 700,000, in the mid-1970s, to only 7,000!
 This decline continues, worsened by habitat destruction.
 However, this species breeds well in captivity, with many hatched each year.
 The breeding pair at the DWA have so far reared two broods of chicks in full public view.